Kenya: Water without walking for miles

 Afghanistan: Ensuring teachers turn up to work

-Teachers often failed to show up at Hamid’s school.
-Now his Integrity Club has solved the problem.
+Teachers often failed to show up at this school in Afghanistan.
+Now engagement by the Integrity Club has solved the problem.
+This programme ran from 2018 - 2021.

-Volunteer monitors from diverse backgrounds and in different countries are ensuring services and projects are delivered as promised.
+Citizens from diverse backgrounds are ensuring services and projects are delivered well, in collaboration with the people responsible for them.

-Water supplies repaired, classrooms built properly, and communities with more trust in those who serve them and more confidence to complain.
+Water supplies repaired, classrooms built properly, and communities and public stakeholders trusting each other and collaborating to solve problems.